Table of Contents

 - Where exactly should I distribute the keyword?

 Optimizing your page with keywords is about placing them in the right place.
-There are several places where you can keep the level of consistency that have the most impact with SEO.
+There are several places where you can keep the level of consistency that have the most impact on SEO.

 If you need more information on how to add your keywords to each place, you can go through them here:

-If you need to know where and how to add keywords in Wix platform, here are some how-to guides we’ve written for you:
+If you need to know where and how to add keywords to the Wix platform, here are some how-to guides we’ve written for you: